ORNL-Fusion/DIV3D/README.md

 ### 3) vessel part
 #### This file contains the description of the vessel
+The vessel is defined using the same format and units as the .part files above.
+The vessel is not triangulated.
+Instead, after checking for intersection with the components in the parts list, the field line is checked for an excursion from the vessel.
+This is done by finding the the first point that leaves the vessel polygon at the nearest vessel slice of the local field line coordinate.

 ### Output files
 #### The names of these files can be set in the [run_settings](https://github.com/ORNL-Fusion/DIV3D/tree/master?tab=readme-ov-file#bfield-namelist-description) namelist